xunto/luafudge/README.md

 # luafudge

+## fudge.lang
+This variable represents language of FUDGE levels.
+May be "english", "russian", "german".
+If not set, english used.

 ## fudge.normalize(level)
 Returns a normalized level to diceroll.
 As stated in FUDGE rulebook, minimal level is `terrible` and maximum is `legendary`.
 So you can do